For related NSG programs, see Related Programs Listing .

 - Sign the Assumption of the Risk document.

-- Provide evidence of specified health screenings and immunizations.
+- Provide evidence of specified health screenings and immunizations, including seasonal influenza vaccines, prior to the start of the clinical nursing courses.
 Students are responsible for all costs.
 The student must also make available to clinical agencies a copy of their health form.
 A positive drug screen will prevent the student from participating in clinical experiences.
+It is the responsibility of the student to maintain current records throughout the program.
+NCC uses a third-party vendor for maintenance of documents.
 Inability to meet the clinical requirements prevents the student from satisfactorily achieving the course objectives, resulting in failure of the course.

 - Complete a criminal background check.
 Students are responsible for all costs.
 Results will be reviewed by the clinical agency.
 A healthcare agency may deny clinical participation for findings on the reports.
 Affiliation agreements prevent the placement of a student who is denied clinical participation at one facility into a clinical group at another agency.
 Inability to meet the clinical requirements prevents the student from satisfactorily achieving the course objectives, resulting in failure of the course.